 “You’ll kick me out?”
 I whine.

 “Never.
-But do it again, you’ll wish you got thrown out.”
+But do it again, and you’ll wish you got thrown out.”

 Everyone is speechless.
 Secretly I like her decisiveness.
 No wonder Mom loves her.
 It also feels good to be punished unjustly.
 My likability rating continues its climb – just aiming high.